needle-mirror/com.unity.services.lobby/Documentation~/index.md

-# Lobby Beta
+# Unity Lobby

-Welcome to the Lobby Beta!
+Please consult the documentation here: https://docs.unity.com/lobby/

-Go to the [Lobby Dashboard](https://dashboard.unity3d.com/lobby) to learn more, find documentation, and get support.
+You can also go to the [Lobby Dashboard](https://dashboard.unity3d.com/lobby) to learn more, find documentation, and get support.

 ## SDK Documentation